 Upon graduation and successful completion of the Honors College requirements, students receive special recognition during their official commencement ceremony, a permanent with Honors notation on their transcript, and an invitation to the Bowers Medallion Ceremony & Reception.
 At the Bowers Medallion Ceremony, students receive an Honors stole and Bowers medallion to be worn with their regalia during their official commencement ceremony.
-This distinction is significant in being a representation of the hard work and most importantly, dedication that all Honors students have.
+This distinction is significant in being a representation of the hard work and most importantly, a dedication that all Honors students have.

 Each semester, the Honors College offers varying events for its students.

-Honors Events include: Pizza with a Prof, Ice Cream Socials, Honors Welcome Retreat, ProfSPEAK!, Parents Luncheon, and more!
+Honors Events include Pizza with a Prof, Ice Cream Socials, Honors Welcome Retreat, ProfSPEAK!, Parents Luncheon, and more!